yobad/AppDevIII2024/labs/Lab3.md

 5. Get the preference of the theme to set the App theme inside the `AppShell.xaml.cs`
 6. Get the preference of the username and the user profile to set the username and profile picture inside the `ProfilePage.xaml.cs` and inside the `CommentsPage.xaml.cs`

- **✨ Test yourself question:** Is it possible to serialize an object inside the Preferences?
+ **✨ Test your understanding** Is it possible to serialize an object inside the Preferences?

 ## Exercise 2 (1pt) - Reading an embedded file